 Whether you like it or not, your garbage can is an important part of your life.
-When you have a good garbage can that works well, you barely notice it.
+When your garbage can works well, you barely notice it.
 It holds all of your garbage without spilling or leaking.
 You can easily move it to your curb for pick-up.
-The lid does not blow away and get lost.
+The lid doesn't blow away and get lost.
 You can spend minimal time and energy dealing with your garbage.
 Life is good.

-If you have a garbage can that does not work out, it can make your life miserable.
-If your garbage can wears a hole in the bottom, it can leak in your garage and smell terrible.
+But: if you have a garbage can that does not work out, it can make your life miserable.
+If your garbage can has a hole in the bottom, it can leak in your garage and smell terrible.
 If the garbage can is too small, you'll need to pile bags of garbage around your garbage can, and maybe even pay extra to tag each bag that will not fit in your garbage can.
-If your garbage can lid does not fit securely, you can end up with dogs tearing into your garbage and making a huge mess.
+If your garbage can lid doesn't fit securely, you might find animals tearing into your garbage and making a huge mess.

-Here are the most important features in outdoor garbage cans and how to select the best outdoor garbage can.
+Here are the most important features in outdoor garbage cans, and tips for selecting the best one for you.

-I used a metal garbage can like this in my barn to store chicken feed for many years.
-Why use a metal garbage can instead of plastic?
-Mice can chew through plastic, but not metal.
-Metal garbage cans are galvanized to resist rust for years.
+I used a metal garbage can in my barn to store chicken feed for many years.
+Metal is best for storing seeds because mice can chew through plastic (but not metal).
+Additionally, metal garbage cans are galvanized to resist rust for years.

 Plastic garbage cans are not as durable as metal garbage cans.
 I had plastic garbage cans without wheels that I would drag down my driveway on garbage day.
 After a few years, they wore holes in the bottom as the plastic wore away.
 Plastic garbage cans without wheels will wear holes in the bottom if you drag them across rough surfaces like concrete or gravel.